Where’s the best place to buy Bitcoin?

 Finding The Best Crypto Exchanges

 We’re not even close to being done either, this is just the start!
-While we’ll obviously be adding more exchanges (feel free to suggest any in the comments!) we’ll also be adding more features to the list too.
+While we’ll obviously be adding more exchanges, we’ll also be adding more features to the list too.

 Currently we sort the list from highest to lowest rating score, but we’ll be introducing other sorting options such as via exchange launch year, fees or name.
 We’ll also be allowing you to filter out exchanges below a certain star rating and even search via payment methods that they support.
 An expandable section that shows further details on each listing will come eventually along with support for searching.